Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-09.md

 export default App;
 ```

 The code above defines a component `HomeScreen` and the component `App` in the same file.
-You can move `HomeScreen` to its file and import it here if you like.
+You can move `HomeScreen` to a file and import it here if you like.

 To keep things simple I used inline styles.
 You could move these inline styles to a styles object if you like.

 The sample code above Defines a HomeScreen component, creates an instance of StackNavigator, and wraps these in a NavigationContainer.

 There is a single route: `<Stack.Screen>` which will display: `HomeScreen`.

-The example so far only displays a single Screen: "Home Screen".
-But, it does this using the StackNavigator!

 Notice that the Stack navigator provides the title bar at the top.
 This is the standard behavior.
 You can configure the title bar and do things like add buttons to the upper right and left, change the background color of the title bar, and test the title in the center.